-The drug codeine is what is known as an opiate drug or opioid drug, and is frequently used as a cough suppressant or mild analgesic 3.
-When codeine is consumed in large doses or for non-prescription purposes, however, it can create extremely harmful effects.
-Because the drug is created as a liquid to drink (hence its alternate names purple drank and dirty sprite), users can easily lose track of how much of the active drug they have consumed since the cough syrup is masked by pleasant or familiar flavors from soda and candy.
-And this is where the potential danger lies.
+Codeine is an opiate or opioid drug and is frequently used as a cough suppressant or mild analgesic.4 When codeine is consumed in large doses or for non-prescription purposes, however, it can have extremely harmful effects.4 People may easily lose track of how much of the drug they have consumed because lean is in drink form and because the cough syrup in it may be masked by pleasant or familiar flavors from soda and candy.

-Few statistics are available on its use and abuse since it is a relatively new drug.
-Also, the ingredients in purple lean are legal, so it is difficult to track its use and abuse.
-Making the trend of abusing lean drink even more complicated are the many celebrities and professional athletes who have been at the center of news stories about the drug, including Lil Wayne 1, Justin Bieber 1, and Rob Kardashian 4.
-Their media coverage has made sizzurp a hot topic with the tweens and teens who look up to them and now think that it is safe or cool to use 1.
+Conclusive usage statistics are difficult to come by in part because the whole lean phenomenon is a relatively recent one.
+Also, as the primary ingredient may be obtained legally with a prescription, it becomes difficult to track its misuse as a component of lean.
+Making the trend of using lean even more complicated are the many celebrities and professional athletes who have been at the center of news stories about the drug.
+Their media coverage and tacit endorsement of lean use has made sizzurp a hot topic with the tweens and teens who look up to them and now think that it is safe or cool to use.2

 What Are its Side Effects?

 Lean drink side effects may gradually worsen as a person drinks more of the concoction.
-However, first-time users may also notice unpleasant side effects such as 1:
+However, first-time users may also notice unpleasant side effects such as:1-6

 - Blurred vision.

 Regular purple drank use can cause additional, widespread health issues.
-Individuals who use the drug regularly report suffering from 2:
+Individuals who use the drug regularly could experience:1,4,5,6

 - Dental decay.